ReneCodes/Travel-Page/README.md

 # Travel-Page
 This is a simple static travel page using HTML and CSS.

-Here take a look at  https://rene-codes-travel-page.netlify.app/
+Take a look at the [page!](https://rene-codes-travel-page.netlify.app/) on Netlify!